Is Dates Safe During Pregnancy? (Updated 2026 Guide)

 The Answer

 Yes, dates are safe and beneficial during pregnancy.
-With 119 out of 122 date products earning an A grade, plain dates are an excellent choice for expectant mothers.
+With 95 out of 97 date products earning an A grade, plain dates are an excellent choice for expectant mothers and may even help prepare your body for labor.

-Dates are considered a pregnancy superfood, providing natural energy, fiber for constipation relief, and essential nutrients like potassium and B vitamins.
-Research suggests eating dates in late pregnancy may help with cervical ripening and reduce the need for labor induction.
-The only concern is avoiding date products that contain alcohol, such as certain haroset preparations.
+Dates are considered a pregnancy superfood, packed with fiber, potassium, iron, and natural sugars that provide sustained energy.
+Research suggests eating dates in the third trimester may help with cervical ripening and reduce the need for labor induction.
+The only concern is avoiding date products that contain alcohol, such as certain haroset preparations made with red wine.

 Pregnancy Safe is 100% independent and research driven.
 No companies pay to promote or sponsor products.